Delivering energy and climate policy at the city level in the UK

 1. Place-based climate commissions: PCAN will develop three city-level climate commissions, in Belfast, Edinburgh and Leeds.
 The concept is already being piloted in Leeds as an innovative structure for sustained two-way, multi-level engagement between national and local policies and practices.
 We will work on the replication of these commissions in other cities and local contexts to further broaden the Network's reach.

-2. Thematic platforms: There are two theme-based platforms, on business and finance.
-These virtual networks focus on two stakeholder groups that are particularly important for place-based climate action.
-They are co-created with representatives from the business and finance communities.
+2. Thematic platforms: There are theme-based platforms, on adaptation and finance, with business interests represented and integrated throughout at climate commission level.
+These networks focus on stakeholder groups that are particularly important for place-based climate action and are co-created with representatives from their respective communities.